Chart Color Schemes

 Lucas lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Lucas's population is estimated at around 4862 as of November 2025.
-This reflects an increase of 1868 people (62.4%) since the 2021 Census, which reported a population of 2994 people.
-The change is inferred from the resident population of 4229, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 569 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2123 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Lucas's growth of 62.4% since the 2021 census exceeded the non-metro area (7.9%), along with the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 74.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As of Feb 2026, the estimated population of the suburb of Lucas is around 4,917.
+This figure represents a growth of 1,923 people since the 2021 Census, which reported a population of 2,994.
+The increase is inferred from AreaSearch's estimation of the resident population at 4,229 following examination of the latest ERP data release by the ABS in June 2024 and an additional 675 validated new addresses since the Census date.
+This results in a density ratio of 2,147 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+The suburb's population growth of 64.2% since the 2021 census exceeds both the Rest of Vic.'s (8.1%) and the national average, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 74.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, exceptional growth, placing in the top 10 percent of non-metropolitan areas nationally, is predicted over the period with the Lucas statistical area (Lv2) expected to increase by 2388 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 22.9% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Future projections anticipate exceptional growth for the suburb of Lucas, placing it in the top 10 percent of non-metropolitan areas nationally.
+By 2041, the area is expected to increase by 2,380 persons based on aggregated SA2-level projections, reflecting an overall increase of 21.2% over the 17-year period.

 Frequently Asked Questions - Population